annSolstice/annSolstice/README.md

 - 👋 Hi, I’m Resiana Kinanti
-- 👀 I’m interested in system development and data analyst
+- 👀 I’m interested in system development, data analysis, and health technology
-- 🌱 I’m currently learning php
+- 🌱 I’m currently pursuing a master's degree in biomedical engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m open to opportunities to collaborate on medical informatics and telemedicine projects
-- 📫 How to reach me ...
+- 📫 How to reach me via email at resianakinanti@gmail.com

 <!---
 annSolstice/annSolstice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.